 Be part of our success.
 And experience the rewards of Purdue employment.

 Benefits and Services

-- Benefits and retirement plans: Purdue offers a choice of medical plan options and a variety of retirement plans.
-Same-sex domestic partners also are eligible for benefits.
+Benefits and retirement plans: Purdue offers a choice of medical plan options and a variety of retirement plans.
 See details.

-- Disability services: Purdue is committed to equal access for individuals with disabilities.
+Disability services: Purdue is committed to equal access for individuals with disabilities.
 An employee may confidentially request a reasonable accommodation.
-See details from OIE.